-Our work focuses on the ability of cancer cells to change their physiological characteristics: cancer cell plasticity.
-This feature of cancer cells is central to their potential to create and spread tumours around the body, to resist current therapies, and to recur post-treatment.
-By establishing the mechanisms underlying cancer cell plasticity, we will enable the design of novel therapies that target advanced-stage cancers, and ultimately improve patient survival.
+Our work focuses on cancer cell plasticity – the ability of cancer cells to change their physiological characteristics.
+This feature allows cancer cells to create and spread tumours around the body, to resist therapies and to recur post-treatment.
+Understanding the mechanisms underlying cancer cell plasticity will facilitate the design of novel therapies that target advanced-stage cancers and ultimately improve patient outcomes.

-The spread of cancer to distant sites in the body, termed metastasis, accounts for 90% of cancer-related deaths.
-Despite the high morbidity associated with advanced-stage disease, there are very few, if any, treatment options for patients once a cancer has reached that state.
-Understanding the biology driving metastatic and therapy-resistant cancer is critical for the design and development of effective therapies to improve patient survival.
+Metastasis, or the spread of cancer to distant sites in the body, accounts for 90% of cancer-related deaths.
+Investigating the biology driving metastatic and therapy-resistant cancer is critical for the design and development of effective therapies, to improve survival rates.

-Not all cancer cells within a tumour are created equal.
-In particular, tumours contain subpopulations of cancer cells endowed with a highly aggressive nature, which in turn are linked to metastasis.
-To date, however, the identity of those aggressive cells, and the mechanisms that determine their aggressive state, remain elusive.
+Metastasis is linked to highly aggressive subpopulations of cancer cells in tumours.
+However, the identity of those aggressive cells, and the mechanisms that determine their aggressive state, remain elusive.

-Investigating those questions, our work has disproved the pre-existing hypotheses that creation of aggressive and bulk population cancer cells is a uni-directional process and that residence in the aggressive cancer cell state is a cellular attribute contrived of the cancer cell’s pre-cancer heritage.
-We have instead demonstrated that aggressive cancer cells are spontaneously, and continually, created throughout the course of tumorigenesis from the non-aggressive cancer cells comprising the bulk of the tumour.
-Clinically, these findings suggest patients will benefit from therapies that both target the existing aggressive cancer cells and that prevent new ones from arising from their non-aggressive counterparts.
+Our research has disproved the pre-existing hypotheses that the creation of aggressive cancer cells arises from the cancer cell’s pre-cancer heritage.
+We have instead demonstrated that aggressive cancer cells are spontaneously, and continually, created throughout the course of tumorigenesis, from the non-aggressive cancer cells comprising the bulk of the tumour.
+Clinically, these findings suggest that patients will benefit from complementary therapies that both target the existing aggressive cancer cells and prevent new ones arising from their non-aggressive counterparts.

-Using in vitro, in vivo and patient tissue models together with the latest sequencing technologies (including RNA-seq, ChIP-seq and single-cell RNA-seq) we are interrogating mechanisms driving cancer cell plasticity with single cell resolution to address the following key questions:
+Using in vitro, in vivo and patient tissue models, together with the latest sequencing technologies (including single-cell sequencing technologies and spatial transcriptomics), we are interrogating mechanisms that drive cancer cell plasticity with single cell resolution, to address the following key questions:

 - What are the genetic and epigenetic mechanisms that enable cancer cells to switch from a relatively benign to a highly aggressive cell state?